Zoran Tošić: Early career

+Senior

-On 31 August 2007, Tošić received his first call-up to the senior Serbia squad for the Euro 2008 qualifier against Finland and Portugal by national team manager Javier Clemente, and made his international debut in the Finland game.
-Tošić scored his first international goal on 12 August 2009 against South Africa in a friendly match.
-He scored twice in a 3–1 victory.
+On 31 August 2007, Tošić received his first call-up to the senior Serbian senior team for the Euro 2008 qualifier against Finland and Portugal by national team manager Javier Clemente.
+He made his international debut in a match against the former opponent.
+Tošić scored his first international goal on 12 August 2009 against South Africa in a friendly match; he scored twice in a 3–1 victory.

-In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage match against Australia.
+In June 2010, Tošić was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage match against Australia.

-On 11 October 2014, Tošić scored an added-time equaliser for a 1–1 draw away to Armenia in UEFA Euro 2016 qualifying.
-His final international was a November 2016 friendly match away against Ukraine.
+On 11 October 2014, Tošić scored an extra-time equaliser for a 1–1 draw away against Armenia in a UEFA Euro 2016 qualifying.
+In November 2016, he played his final international match during an away friendly one against Ukraine.